mahmoudalnkeeb/permissions-authorization/README.md

-# endpoint permissions based access
+# endpoint permissions based authorization

 This simple API serves as an illustrative example of how to establish accessibility to a specific endpoint through the implementation of permission-based authorization, enabling user authorization based on the fulfillment of any one of these permissions.